 Starring: Christopher George, Lynda Day George, Frank Braña, Edmund Purdom, Ian Sera, Paul L. Smith

 Budget: $300,000 (estimated)

-If you’re judging them in terms of originality, then yes―particularly those from the early part of the 1980s before censorship hysteria shackled the industry.
+If you’re judging them in terms of originality, then yes ― particularly those from the early part of the 1980s before censorship hysteria shackled the industry.
 They are invariably cheap rip-offs of John Carpenter’s genre-defining Halloween, movies in which a masked killer stalks promiscuous teens through a series of heavily contrived set-pieces while a perverted revelation draws ever nearer.
-But while Carpenter’s opus was innovative and fresh and genuinely terrifying, those who imitated his money-spinning template were typically on the lookout for a cheap buck, capitalising on the low-budget VHS boom with the sole intention of turning a quick profit.
+But while Carpenter’s opus was innovative and fresh and genuinely terrifying, those who imitated his money-spinning template were typically looking to capitalize on the low-budget VHS boom with the sole intention of turning a quick profit.